Kowsalyasp/parentkarafmodule/sql readme.md

 The database name should be TLC(capitalized) and create the database with the same name in the database.
 > database.name = TLC

-To get the database server connection mention the port number as follow: `localhost: port number.
+To get the database server connection to mention the port number as follow: `localhost: port number.
 > database.server = localhost:5432

-A default username and password that is connected to the database( hosting-db ).
+A default username and password that is connected to the database( hosting-DB ).
 > database.username = *****

 > database.password = *****